 - suppress grass

-d.
-White Clover — It is an excellent source of nitrogen, an essential nutrient for healthy fruit production, and is also often used in orchards as a walkable ground cover.
-Here’s my source for white clover seeds.
+It is an excellent source of nitrogen, an essential nutrient for healthy fruit production, and is often used in orchards as a walkable ground cover.

 Remember to try your own experiments.
-Do you have a favorite plant that attracts pollinators and beneficial insects?
+Do you have a favorite plant that can be chopped back often to create mulch or that attracts pollinators and beneficial insects?
 Give it a try!

-Note: Be sure to only step inside the drip line when it’s absolutely necessary for harvesting or pruning.
-Otherwise, stay outside the drip line to reduce soil compaction.
+Note: Only step inside the drip line for harvesting or pruning.
+Otherwise, stay outside the drip line to reduce soil compaction under the tree.

-Now, go forth and create some mini ecosystems (guilds) on your micro-farm!
+Now, go forth and create some fruit tree guilds (mini ecosystems) on your micro-farm!

 Have you experimented with fruit tree guilds?
 What has worked for you?